Director of Honors: Roisin O'Sullivan

 Applying for Honors

-The GPA requirement for admission to the honors program is 3.50 or higher in the economics major at the beginning of the senior year.
+The GPA requirement for admission to the honors program is 3.50 or higher in the economics major at the time of application to the honors program.

-The honors thesis is credited as a two-semester course receiving a total of 8 credits.
+The honors thesis is credited as a two-semester course (ECO 430D) receiving a total of 8 credits or as a one-semester course (ECO 430) receiving 4 credits combined with either a 4-credit special studies or a 4-credit economics seminar course.
 The normal course load is six additional 4-credit courses taken during the senior year.
-The honors student normally takes this reduced load of course offerings so that she will have ample time for her thesis research.
+The honors student is encouraged not to take more than these 8 equivalent courses during her senior year so that she will have ample time for her thesis research.
 Financial support for student research is available.

-Honors students must take an oral examination in economic theory, with emphasis on application to the field of the thesis.
+Honors students must take an oral examination in economics, with emphasis on its application to the field of the thesis.

 Successful honors candidates will be graduated with honors in economics, high honors in economics or highest honors in economics.
 The level of honors is determined by the student's average grade in courses of her major, by the grade received on her oral honors examination and by the grade received on her written thesis.
 The grade received on the written thesis is by far the most important indication of the student's probable level of honors award.
 Most honors students receive honors in economics.
 Should the honors candidate's performance in the honors program be deemed unworthy of honors but still worthy of course credit, the student will receive a grade determined by her thesis adviser and will simply receive her degree without an honors designation.